OakAlice/SelfOrganisingMapWorkflow/README.md

 # DataLeakage
 Testing the effects of data leakage on model overfitting and accuracy using the kohonen Self-Organising Map.

-I have noticed that there is not a standardised approach to data pre-processing in accelerometry behaviour recognition machine learning, and I want to find out what impact the different preprocessing steps have on the overall model performance.
-In these scripts I am testing the interaction between the window overlap and the method of splitting the training and testing data.
-My hypothesis was that the use of overlapping windows and random splitting would result in data leakage, causing those models to have an inflated accuracy 'outperforming' non-dataleakage models - for example, models that used chronological splits (i.e., first 70% from each individual tested on last 30% from each individual) and non-overlapping window models.
-I used the SOM because I am familiar with it from prior research.
+I've observed that there isn't a consistent method for data pre-processing in machine learning related to accelerometry behavior recognition.
+My goal is to understand the influence of various preprocessing techniques on overall model performance.
+Specifically, I wanted to look at the interaction of window overlap, and the strategy for splitting training and testing data.
+I hypothesized that combining overlapping windows with random data splits might introduce data leakage which could artificially inflate accuracy, making such models appear to "outperform" models without that leakage.
+For non-leakage models, I used chronological splits (using the first 70% of data from each individual for training and the last 30% for testing) as well as non-overlapping windows.

+I used the Self-Organizing Map (SOM) becauseI am familiar with it from previous research.
+Expansion of this project would trial multiple different models.

 Data from [Vehkoaja et al., 2020](https://www.sciencedirect.com/science/article/pii/S2352340922000348).
 SOM code adapted from the github of [Gaschk et al., 2023](https://github.com/cclemente/Animal_accelerometry/tree/main).